A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Proposed Scheme

 For a $\mathcal{K}$-MCPM scheme, the symbol duration can be written as $t_{sym} = (1 + \log_2 \mathcal{K}) t_b$, making each sub-slot duration $t_s = \frac{(1 + \log_2 \mathcal{K}) t_b}{\mathcal{K}}$.
 Furthermore, for $\mathcal{K}$-MCPM, the average number of molecules emitted per $\mathcal{K}$-MCPM symbol is equal to $E[N] = (1 + \log_2 \mathcal{K}) M$.
 Assuming all bits/symbols are equally likely, we have that \begin{itemize} \item the MCPM symbols having the BCSK bit `$1$' are transmitted with $N = 2\alpha (1 + \log_2 \mathcal{K}) M$ molecules, and \item the MCPM symbols having the BCSK bit `$0$' are transmitted with $N = 2(1-\alpha) (1 + \log_2 \mathcal{K}) M$ molecules, \end{itemize} where $\alpha \in (0.5,1)$.
 Table \ref{tab:paramtable} is provided to show the implications of these constraints in MCPM, traditional BCSK, and PPM.

 The $\alpha$ parameter defines the two concentration levels for the BCSK part of the hybrid constellation, and thus determines the distances between constellation points.
-The value of $\alpha = 0.5$ results in no concentration difference in the BCSK portion of the hybrid modulation, yielding symbol ambiguities.
-On the other hand, if $\alpha$ is close to one, then the PPM signals for the BCSK symbols for the low concentration become hard to distinguish.
+The value of $\alpha = 0.5$ results in no difference in concentration, yielding symbol ambiguities.
+On the other hand, if $\alpha$ is close to one, then the PPM signals for the BCSK symbols for the low concentration become hard to detect.
 Therefore, $\alpha$ is a design parameter to be optimized for an MCPM scheme.
 We formulate the $\alpha$ optimization problem in Section \ref{sec:alphagamma}.